imamsutono/laravel-crud-api/README.md

     - `DB_USERNAME`: fill with the database username connection.
     - `DB_PASSWORD`: fill with the database user password.
 8. Run `php artisan migrate` to create all database tables and columns.
-9. Run `php artisan db:seed` to insert database with dummy data.
+9. Run `php artisan db:seed` to fill dummy data to the database.
 10. Run `php artisan serve` to run the API application.
 11. Hit the endpoints. e.g: http://localhost:8000/api/user